JacksonBates/blog/_posts/2017-11-22-how-to-help-beginning-coders.md

 permalink: /help-beginners
 date: 2017-11-22 11:33:00 +0800
 tags: [learning, mentoring]
+description: A useful guide for senior developers to consider when helping their junior colleagues embark on software engineering careers.
 ---

 I am one of those teachers that has been working on transitioning out of the classroom in order to pursue a coding career.
 As I learn to code, and help others in their coding journey on the [Free Code Camp forum](https://forum.freecodecamp.org), I see lots of teaching take place.